hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 The XoT authentication requirement specified in (#xot-transfers) addresses the issue of ensuring that the transfers is encrypted between the two endpoints directly involved in the current transfers.
-The following table summarized this:
+The following table summarized the properties of a selection of the mechanisms discussed in (#authentication-mechanisms).
+The two letter acronyms for the properties are used below and (S) indicates the secondary and (P) indicates the primary.

 Method               |  DO(S) | CC(S) | CA(S) |  DO(P) | CC(P) | CA(P)
 :----------------------|:---------:|:--------:|:--------:|:---------:|:-----------:|:--: